Dotnet to Fidelity Concurrency

 yield MLIRPrimitives.control_flow

-Particularly fascinating is how Clef’s computation expressions, the foundation of async workflows, correspond directly to MLIR’s structured control flow.
-Computation expressions are continuations in disguise - when you write let! x = expr in body, the compiler transforms it into a Bind operation that threads the continuation through the computation.
-Alex leverages this by using delimited continuations via shift and reset operators, which create explicit continuation boundaries that correspond exactly to SSA’s basic block boundaries.
-This isn’t coincidence - it’s the same mathematical structure expressed directly at the semantic level.
+Clef’s computation expressions, the foundation of async workflows, correspond directly to MLIR’s structured control flow.
+Computation expressions are continuations in disguise.
+When you write let! x = expr in body, the compiler transforms it into a Bind operation that threads the continuation through the computation.
+Alex is designed to build on this with delimited continuations via shift and reset operators, which create explicit continuation boundaries that correspond to SSA’s basic block boundaries.
+The alignment is the same mathematical structure expressed directly at the semantic level.

-Where .NET’s compiler stops at creating state machines that still require runtime support, Alex uses these delimited continuations to capture “the rest of the computation” at specific points, allowing operations to suspend and resume without allocating Tasks or using thread pools.
-Each shift captures the continuation, each reset delimits its scope, and these map directly to MLIR’s DCont dialect operations, preserving the precise control flow structure all the way to hardware-optimized instructions.
+Where the .NET compiler stops at creating state machines that still require runtime support, Alex is designed to use these delimited continuations to capture “the rest of the computation” at specific points, so that operations can suspend and resume without allocating Tasks or using thread pools.
+Each shift captures the continuation and each reset delimits its scope, and these map directly to MLIR’s DCont dialect operations, preserving the control flow structure through to hardware-optimized instructions.

 Rust’s async transformation also produces state machines, and C++20 coroutines follow a similar pattern.
 The key difference lies in when control flow structure becomes explicit.
 In Rust and C++, async transformation occurs after type checking; the compiler must reconstruct control flow from imperative code.
 In Fidelity, delimited continuations make control flow explicit in the source semantics, which the compiler preserves through MLIR lowering.
 This is not a criticism of the Rust or C++ approaches, which work well within their design constraints.
 Rather, it illustrates how different starting points lead to different compilation strategies, with Fidelity’s concurrent foundation enabling analysis that imperative foundations make more difficult.

-When you write code in the Fidelity Framework, you’re no longer limited by garbage collection pauses, thread pool configurations, or runtime overhead.
-Instead, your Clef code flows through a progressive lowering pipeline - from computation expressions to continuations, through CCS intrinsics, BAREWire, Frosty, Olivier, and finally Alex - emerging as lean, efficient machine code precisely tailored to your target hardware, with semantic intent preserved at every step.
+Under this design, Clef code is no longer bound by garbage collection pauses, thread pool configurations, or runtime overhead.
+Instead, the code flows through a progressive lowering pipeline, from computation expressions to continuations, through CCS intrinsics, BAREWire, Frosty, Olivier, and finally Alex, emerging as machine code tailored to the target hardware with semantic intent preserved at every step.

-This isn’t just a performance upgrade, it’s a fundamental expansion of what’s possible.
-The same Clef code that powers your server applications can now run directly on embedded devices.
-The actor model concepts you apply in distributed systems can scale down to real-time applications.
-The memory safety you depend on remains rock-solid, but without the overhead of a runtime or monolithic garbage collector.
+The intent is more than a performance change.
+The same Clef code meant to power server applications is designed to run directly on embedded devices.
+The actor model concepts you apply in distributed systems are meant to scale down to real-time applications.
+The memory safety the design depends on is structural, enforced without the overhead of a runtime or a monolithic garbage collector.